 A project, on the other hand, is made up of more than one task.
 If something you want to accomplish requires multiple sessions or multiple locations, it's almost certainly a project, not a task.
 If you can't do one “activity” and them cross the item off your list, it's probably a project.
 Quite often the reason something sits on our to-do list with no action taken is because it’s actually a project that needs to be broken down into doable tasks.

-Another example of something we might find lingering on a to-do list is “clean the basement.”
-That's not a task; it's a project, made up of a list of discrete tasks, from gathering the cleaning supplies to getting some boxes and trash bags to enlisting help and more.
+Another example might be “clean the basement.”
+That's not a task; it's a project, made up of a list of discrete tasks, from gather the cleaning supplies to get some boxes and trash bags to enlisting help and more.

 Things like finding a new job, writing a book, or hosting Thanksgiving dinner are not tasks, but projects.
 Each requires a series of steps in order to be completed.

 If we're not thinking intentionally about this, our to-do lists can be populated with projects, rather than tasks.